casdoor/casdoor-website/docs/how-to-connect/desktop-sdks/electron-app.md

 }
 ```

-This will allow the browser to open your electron application and send the login info to the electron application.
+The browser can then open your app and pass the auth code via the protocol.

-### Open the login URL in the browser
+### 2. Open the login URL in the browser

 ```javascript
 const serverUrl = "https://door.casdoor.com";